CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

     - Generate usage reports detailing metrics such as revenue earned, vehicle count, and peak usage times.
     - Manage garage settings including adjusting the garage's hourly rate fee.
     - Print parking tickets and payment receipts for customers.
+    - Open and close the parking garage gate.
+    - Access the garage's security cameras.
+    - Change their account password.
 Manually override a customer's final parking fee when necessary.
 - **Customers** will be able to:
     - Self-park using a user-friendly graphical interface.